felicia-nip/EECS4413-Project/README.md

 ---

 III.
 How to Run the Project
 1. Run the main application.
-To navigate to it, go through the following path: _project4413 -> src -> main -> java_.
+To navigate to it, go through the following path: _project4413 -> src -> main -> java -> com.imooc.mall_.
 There will be a file called _MallApplication_.
 Run the file (you can do this by pressing the green play button at the top of the Intelliji Idea application).
 Open your preferred browser and enter in the link http://localhost:8083/#/index in the URL bar to see the website.